 Irish Ferries – Dogs and cats can travel free of charge on Irish Sea routes in both vehicles and kennels although kennels must be booked in advance.
 Pets must stay in either for the duration of the journey.
 See https://www.irishferries.com/uk-en/frequently-asked-questions/top-10-faqs/pets-ireland-britain-routes/ for further information.
 On the Dover to Calais route pets can remain in your vehicle free of charge or you can book kennels from £15 each way.
 See https://www.irishferries.com/uk-en/frequently-asked-questions/travelling-on-dover-calais/travelling-with-pets-britain-france-routes/ for further information.

 Isle of Man Steam Packet Company – Passengers taking pets to Isle of Man can take them for free when kept in a vehicle for the duration of the journey.
-Dogs and cats can travel with passengers who wish to use the pet facilities available on-board, including pet friendly cabins, for a charge of £10 each way or can be booked into the kennels for £5 each way.
+Dogs and cats can travel with passengers who wish to use the pet facilities available on-board, including pet friendly cabins, for a charge of £15 each way or can be booked into the kennels for £10 each way.
+In addition, new ship Manxman offers two pet lounges at the top of the stairways that link the car deck, kennels and pet exercising area (deck 7).
 See www.steam-packet.com/faqs#pets for further information.

 Red Funnel – Taking a pet on Red Funnel is free of charge.
 Travellers can either leave their pet in their vehicle for the duration of the journey or can accompany their pet in a suitable carrier or restrained in the appropriate manner to the designated pet areas on the A and B decks.
 See https://www.redfunnel.co.uk/en/isle-of-wight-ferry/dog-friendly-travel/ for further information.

 Stena Line – Cats and dogs can now travel in pet-friendly cabins with their owners on North Sea crossings.
 Alternatively, they can stay in your vehicle for £18 each way or be booked into a kennel for £21 each way.
 All Stena Line kennels on the North Sea are fitted with a Kennel Cam that is linked to the relevant cabin so travellers can keep an eye on their pet during the crossing.
-See https://www.stenaline.co.uk/ferry-to-holland/travelling-with-pets.
-On our routes to and from Ireland pets can travel with their owner in pet-friendly cabins, in kennels or they can remain in vehicles.
-On our Belfast-Cairnryan route whilst we have no pet cabins available, we have a dedicated area for pets traveling in pet carrier cases.
-This area will be replaced in May 2023 with a new pet-friendly lounge for pets travelling in pet carrier cases.
-On our Rosslare-Cherbourg route we have pet-friendly cabins available on both Stena Vision and Stena Horizon and on Stena Horizon pets can also remain in vehicles or in a kennel.
-Please visit: https://www.stenaline.co.uk/travelling-with-pets/irish-sea for more information.
+On routes to and from Ireland pets can travel with their owner in pet-friendly cabins, in kennels or they can remain in vehicles.
+When booking a kennel or remaining in the vehicle pets travel free of charge on Irish Sea routes, except on the Liverpool to Belfast route, where a £15 kennel fee is applicable.
+On the Belfast-Cairnryan route whilst no pet cabins are available, there is a new pet-friendly lounge for pets travelling in pet carrier cases or pets may be left in the kennels or remain in your vehicle.
+On the Rosslare-Cherbourg route pet-friendly cabins are available on both Stena Vision and Stena Horizon and on Stena Horizon pets can also remain in vehicles or in a kennel.
+Please visit: https://www.stenaline.co.uk/customer-service/pre-travel/can-i-bring-my-pet for more information.

 Uber Boat by Thames Clippers – dogs are welcome on all River Bus services free of charge but must be kept on a lead at all times.
 See https://www.thamesclippers.com/info/faq for more information.